PARENTS | EDUCATORS

 Wee Are Every Good Thing: Celebrating and Affirming Our BIPOC Children

 If you're a parent or educator of color, chances are you grew up rarely (or maybe never) seeing yourself reflected in the books that filled your local library or classroom.
-But today, in 2021, we are witnessing an #ownvoices movement - a renaissance of children's literature by Black, Latinx, Asian, and Indigenous creators.
+Today, we are witnessing an explosion of children's literature by BIPOC, LGBTQIA+ and Disabled creators.

 Join us for a deep dive into the world of powerful, affirming, and gorgeously illustrated children's books by BIPOC authors and illustrators.
-Geared for audiences of color, this workshop will hold space for parents, caregivers, educators, artists, activists, clergy, clinicians, and others to share experiences as we explore a wide range of characters and themes in children's books, from Radiant Child to My Hair Is a Garden to I Am Every Good Thing.
+Geared for audiences of color, this workshop will hold space for parents, caregivers, educators, artists, activists, clergy, clinicians, and others to share experiences, co-create knowledge, and develop new skills as we explore a wide range of characters and themes in children's books, from to My Footprints to Stitchin' and Pullin' to Laxmi's Mooch.

 In Community: